karthik/life-hacks/travel.md

 I keep everything in a [Electronic Dopp Kit](https://www.peakdesign.com/products/tech-pouch/) from Peak Design.
 I also have a small router, flat ethernet cable, additional small cables, extra yubikey, spare sd cards, and adapters to convert USB-A → USB-C (and the other way around).
 The real pro tip is to leave this packed and ready at all times and not use your everyday chargers/cables here (the same rule applies to a regular Dopp kit).

 #### Air Tags
 I have AirTags hidden in all of my bags.
 [Moment AirTag holders](https://www.shopmoment.com/airtags) are really nice to mount them in hard-to-find spots.
-My home is a significant location so it doesn’t alter me when I leave things behind here, but it will when I travel.
+My home is a significant location so it doesn’t alert me when I leave things behind here, but it will when I travel.

 ### Jetlag / Sleep